chrisnumber49/DjangoLibraryApp/README.md

 # Django Library Book Management App

-A library application built with Django, Bootstrap, python, and CSS.
+A library application built with Django, Bootstrap, Python, and CSS.

 This application is deployed on: https://djangolibraryappchris49.herokuapp.com/